DarshanGowda0/GeoFlutterFire/README.md

 Query the parent Firestore collection by geographic distance.
 It will return documents that exist within X kilometers of the centerpoint.

-Each documentSnapshot.data also contains returns _distance_ calculated on the query.
+Each documentSnapshot.data also contains _distance_ calculated on the query.

 **Returns:** `Stream<List<DocumentSnapshot>>`